Recess (break): Importance of play in child development

 During recess, children play, and learning through play has been long known as a vital aspect of childhood development.
 Some of the earliest studies of play began with G. Stanley Hall, in the 1890s.
 These studies sparked an interest in the developmental, mental and behavioral tendencies of babies and children.
-Current research emphasizes recess as a place for children to “role-play essential social skills” and as an important time in the academic day that “counterbalances the sedentary life at school.”
+Current research emphasizes recess as a place for children to "role-play essential social skills" and as an important time in the academic day that "counterbalances the sedentary life at school."
 Play has also been associated with the healthy development of parent-child bonds, establishing social, emotional and cognitive developmental achievements that assist them in relating with others, and managing stress.

 Although no formal education exists during recess, sociologists and psychologists consider recess an integral portion of child development, to teach them the importance of social skills and physical education.
 Play is essential for children to develop not only their physical abilities, but also their intellectual, social, and moral capabilities.
 Via play, children can learn about the world around them.
 Some of the known benefits of recess are that students are more on task during academic activities, have improved memory, are more focused, develop a greater number of neural connections, and that it leads to more physical activity outside of the school setting.

 Psychomotor learning also gives children clues on how the world around them works as they can physically demonstrate such skills.
 Children need the freedom to play to learn skills necessary to become competent adults such as coping with stress and problem solving.
 Through the means of caregiver's observations of children's play, one can identify deficiencies in children's development.
 While there are many types of play children engage in that all contribute to development, it has been emphasized that free, spontaneous play—the kind that occurs on playgrounds—is the most beneficial type of play.

 Recess is key in the development of children.
 Studies have shown that recess plays a large role in of how children develop their social skills.
 During recess, children usually play games involving teamwork.
 On the playground, children use many leadership skills – they educate other children about games to play, take turns, and learn to resolve conflicts while playing these games.
 The leadership skills promoted throughout recess are how children are able to continue to play the games.
 Along with developing social skills, recess helps with the development of children's brains.
-Recess gives the children's brains a chance to “regroup” after a long day of class.
+Recess gives the children's brains a chance to "regroup" after a long day of class.
 Also, the physical activity actually leads to the development of the brain.
 Brain research has shown a relationship between physical activity and the development of the human brain.
 Another study supports these findings from the brain research.
-A school system that dedicated one third of their school day to nonacademic activities such as recess, physical education, etc., led to improved attitudes and fitness, and improved test scores despite spending less time in the classroom.
+A school system that dedicated one third of their school day to nonacademic activities – such as recess and physical education – led to improved attitudes and fitness, and improved test scores despite spending less time in the classroom.